Archive for April 2025

 This poem was written “again” by James S. Tippett, but you might find a similar poem with variations via online.

-For those waiting and watching for the “predicted outburst” of recurrent novae star, T Corona Borealis, the excitement is building.
-This outburst could occur at any time, but no one knows when.
-However, the star is showing fluctuations and a magnitude dip which indicates the event is getting close.
+For those waiting and watching for the predicted outburst of recurrent novae star, T Corona Borealis, the excitement is building, but no one knows when the event will happen.

 Take T Coronae Borealis (T CrB).
 It’s one of only about 10 stars in the entire sky classified as a recurrent nova, with two recorded outbursts to its name.
 Normally, the star slumbers at 10th magnitude, but on May 12, 1866, it hit the roof, reaching magnitude +2.0 and outshining every star in Corona Borealis before quickly fading back to obscurity.
 Eighty years later, on February 9, 1946, it sprang back to life, topping out at magnitude +3.0.